 Conveniently, this brings us to Numero Uno in our list of effective web design principles...

 Think about your customer's journey and consider what they'll be looking for on your website.This will help identify more opportunities to engage and build trust, creating a lead generation pipeline for your website.
 This process is also a great basis for building an effective B2B sitemap.

 Anticipate user actions

-For example, what sequence do you think your prospects will view your web pages in?
+What order do you think your prospects will view your web pages in?
 It's logical that they'll view, say, a product page first.
-However, consider how they will find it and the pages they'll explore afterwards.
-It seems simple, but ensure your key pages and the subsequent pages that you think visitors want to visit are clearly labelled and easy to find.
+But consider how they will find it and the pages they'll explore afterwards.
+It seems simple, but ensure the pages you think visitors want to visit are clearly labelled and easy to find.

 And to make it even better, provide more than one opportunity to find pages in appropriate places of your site.